User images

 Why not use it together with niacinamide and peptides?

 Hello!
 I wonder why you shouldn't use this together with other products that contain niacinamide and/or peptides?
 Is it because the ingredients "cancel each other out", reducing each other's effectiveness?
 Or is it because they together can become too strong and cause a "reaction" in the skin?
 Or is it due to something else?
-Thank you for the answer 🥰Translated from swedish
+Thank you for the answer 🥰

 Hey